Martin Kemp: Later career

-In November 2025, Kemp was announced as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
-He is set to follow in the footsteps of son, Roman Kemp, who appeared on the show in 2019.
+In 2025, Kemp took part in series 25 of I'm a Celebrity...Get Me Out of Here! and was the sixth contestant to be voted off finishing in seventh place.

 Personal life

 Kemp has been married to Shirlie Holliman since 1988.
 Holliman is a former backing singer of the group Wham! and one half of the 1980s pop duo, Pepsi & Shirlie.
 The couple have one daughter, Harley Moon and a son, Roman (born January 1993).

 He is a patron of British/Irish charity the Encephalitis Society.
 At the time he became a patron, he confirmed that he had controlled epilepsy since the 1990s, as a result of two brain tumours.
 Following surgery to remove the tumours, Kemp had a protective metal plate implanted over his brain under the scalp.
 The plate is unnoticeable but not undetectable; during an appearance on the Frank Skinner Show in 2002, Kemp jokingly remarked he could never slip quietly through metal-detectors at airports, as the plate would set the alarm off.

 On 20 January 2006, Kemp opened a new CT scanning suite at Russells Hall Hospital, Dudley, West Midlands.

 Kemp is a lifelong Arsenal fan, having been born and raised in the Highbury area.

-In 2021 Kemp and his wife moved to Hertfordshire and embarked on the renovation of a Victorian property, including an extensive garden.
+In 2021, Kemp and his wife moved to Hertfordshire and embarked on the renovation of a Victorian property, including an extensive garden.
 In May 2024 they were featured in BBC's coverage of the Chelsea Flower Show.